High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 When walking in heels, you have to adjust your method- walking the same way you do in sneakers is going to be painful and plain awkward.

-2. Stretch beforehand
+2. Stretch to Prevent Injuries

+If you regularly wear heels, you need to exercise regularly (in normal shoes, of course) to strengthen your core.
 Having a strong core and engaging those muscles while walking will help minimize the impact on your back over time.

 You don’t have to wear six-inch stilettos to enjoy wearing high heels.
 Thicker heels such as wedges, platforms, or pumps will help stabilize you and make it easier to walk.